mattcen/django_template/README.md

 cp .env.example .env
 ```

 2. Edit the `.env` file and review its settings.
-At a minimum, you'll probably want to uncomment `DEBUG=true` for testing.
+At a minimum, you'll probably want to uncomment `DEBUG=true` for testing

-3. Start up Django
+3. Start Django

   * To do so using Docker: